Wagin

 Wagin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 25.2% of residents currently enrolled in formal education.
-This includes 10.4% in primary education, 8.7% in secondary education, and 0.7% pursuing tertiary education.
+A significant proportion of the population is engaged in study, with 25.2% of residents currently enrolled in an educational institution.
+This group includes 10.4% in primary schools, 8.7% in secondary schools, and 0.7% attending higher education.

 Frequently Asked Questions - Education